pharmpy/pharmpy/docs/modelsearch.rst

 Option types
 ~~~~~~~~~~~~

-MFL support the following types of options to feature descriptions
+MFL support the following types of options to feature descriptions:

 +---------------+------------------+-------------------------------------------------------+
 | Type          | Example          | Description                                           |